Close Menu

 • Drill: Mechanical tools for boring or excavation.

-See also Understanding the Opposite of Pulse: A Complete Guide for Clarity and Precision
+See also The Opposite of Rock: A Complete Guide to Understanding, Using, and Recognizing Antonyms in English Grammar

 Deep Dive: Differences Between Similar Synonyms